 As Virgin Airlines CEO Richard Branson told Inc., “If the person who works at your company is not appreciated, they are not going to do things with a smile.”
 It’s pretty easy to understand how that translates into the language, tone, patience and other key elements your employees use as they interact with your customers.
 Keeping the people closest to customers happy and engaged is just good business sense.
 Happy employees will emit excitement, pride, and satisfaction that carry through to customers.

 Work on building positive, meaningful relationships with your employees.
 Make sure to tie their work to the organization’s success.
-This can be as simple as measuring employee happiness with pulse surveys, providing appropriate pay and benefits, and asking for their input on the company’s path.
+This can be as simple as sending periodic employee engagement surveys, providing appropriate pay and benefits, creating an internal culture club, and acknowledging individual achievements regularly.
 Happy employees lead to happy customers.
 Prioritize the employee experience, and your customer experience will benefit too.

 Businesses need to be laser-focused on customer relationships to breed happy customers.
 Be sensitive to their time and needs.
 Understand who they are and what they’re trying to accomplish.
 Speak to them on their level.